notnullgames/pakemon-demos/README.md

 - [🐍](https://www.python.org/) - python

+### networking

+With many of these, networking (an essential feature for talking to the backend) is going to be an issue, either on native, or on the web.
+Generally, the node/deno/C/rust libraries can use a 3rd party cross-environment lib (using websockets via wasm or directly), but for example love2d compiled to wasm is not at all easy to set this up for (I will need to compile my own runtime with added websockets, at C level, and in wasm wrapper.)
+[Haxe](haxe/) was exceptional with this, as it used the same code on web and native (in C and neko vmachine, as well as wasm build.)
+With this in mind, I may drop the web as a potential target, intiially, and just focus first on getting it to run well, on the pi0.

 ### bugs

 I am getting a minor glitch on parallax, on raylib-based demos ([raylib](raylib/) and [node-raylib](node-raylib/)).
 It may be how I am doing the scrolling, or it may be a problem with offscreen-rendering in raylib.

 ![parallax-error](parallax_error.png)

 ## other (sort of) related demos